 Nature on Wikipedia

-The second paragraph states that Nature said (in 2005) that Wikipedia’s scientific articles came close to the level of accuracy in Encyclopædia Britannica and had a similar rate of “serious errors.”
-That happened in the article: “Internet encyclopaedias go head to head” in which Wikipedia and Britannica’s coverage of science are compared.
+The Reliability of Wikipedia-entry refers to an article in Nature (2005) that said that Wikipedia’s scientific articles come close to the level of accuracy in Encyclopædia Britannica and have a similar rate of “serious errors.”
+That was stated in the article: “Internet encyclopaedias go head to head” in which Wikipedia and Britannica’s coverage of science are compared.

 A few (curtailed) highlights: